michalliu/angular-mobile-backbone/README.md

 ####development
 1. clone the project and `npm install`
 2. run `grunt html` to generate `index.html` from `tpl` folder
 Be carefull, You should **NOT** edit index.html directly, unless you know what you are doing.
-Remember, it's generated from `/tpl/development/index.html`, your local change will lost when you run `grunt` command.
+Remember, it's generated from `/tpl/development/index.html`, your local changes will lost when you run `grunt` command.
 3. run `grunt serve` to open a development webserve on port 9001
 4. open `http://localhost:9001/index.html#/index`